AshburnLee/earlyTerminationOfTransferLearningInReinforcementLearning/README.md

 This folder is created by Francesco Foglino, and is used for creating the BlockDude reinforcement learning environment.
 ### TransferLearning
 This folder is created by Francesco Foglino as well, some files in this folder are used in my project.
+### BlockDude
+This folder is created by Francesco Foglino as well, these files supports other operations.